Oxsomi/core3/docs/OxC3_tool.md

 Data allows you to actually inspect the data section of certain parts of the file.

-`file header -i test.oiCA` would print the information about the file header.
+`file header -input test.oiCA` would print the information about the file header.

-`file data -i test.oiCA` would tell about the file table for example.
+`file data -input test.oiCA` would tell about the file table for example.
 File data also needs to provide `-aes` if the source is encrypted.
 If entry is absent, it will provide a general view of the file.

-With `-e <offset or path>` a specific entry can be viewed.
-If an entry is specified, the `-o` can be used to extract that one entry into a single file (or folder).
+With `-entry <offset or path>` a specific entry can be viewed.
+If an entry is specified, the `-output` can be used to extract that one entry into a single file (or folder).
 If this is not specified, it will show the file as either a hexdump or plain text (if it's ascii) or the folder's subdirectories.

-`file data` also allows the `-l` specifier for how many entries are shown.
+`file data` also allows the `-length` specifier for how many entries are shown.
 Normally in the log it limits to 64 lines (so for data that'd mean 64 * 64 / 2 (hex) = 2KiB per view).
-The `-s` argument can be used to set an offset of what it should show.
-An example: we have an oiCA with 128 entries but want to show the last 32; `file data -i our.oiCA -s 96 -l 32`.
+The `-start` argument can be used to set an offset of what it should show.
+An example: we have an oiCA with 128 entries but want to show the last 32; `file data -input our.oiCA -start 96 -length 32`.
 For a file entry, it would specify the byte offset and length (length is defaulted to 2KiB).
-If `-o` is used, it will binary dump the entire remainder of the file if `-l` is not specified (the remainder is the entire file size if `-s` is not specified).
+If `-output` is used, it will binary dump the entire remainder of the file if `-length` is not specified (the remainder is the entire file size if `-start` is not specified).

 ## Encrypt

-`OxC3 file encr -f <encryptionType> -i <file> -k <key in hex> (optional: -o output)`
+`OxC3 file encr -format <encryptionType> -input <file> -aes <key in hex> (optional: -output output)`

-`OxC3 file decr -f <encryptionType> -i <file> -o <file> -k <key in hex> `
+`OxC3 file decr -format <encryptionType> -input <file> -output <file> -k <key in hex> `

 Generates an encrypted oiCA file.
 Works on files and folders. oiCA doesn't support AES128GCM, so AES256GCM is used by default.

 ## TODO: Compress

-`OxC3 file pack -f <file> (optional: --fast-compress, --k <key in hex>)`
+`OxC3 file pack -input <file> (optional: --fast-compress, --k <key in hex>)`

-`OxC3 file unpack -f <file> (optional: --k <key in hex>)`
+`OxC3 file unpack -input <file> (optional: --aes <key in hex>)`

 Generates a compressed oiCA file.
 Can be encrypted.
 Works on files and folders.